Five prime untranslated region: Internal ribosome entry sites and viruses

 Viral (as well as some eukaryotic) 5′ UTRs contain internal ribosome entry sites, which is a cap-independent method of translational activation.
 Instead of building up a complex at the 5′ cap, the IRES allows for direct binding of the ribosomal complexes to the transcript to begin translation.
-The IRES enables the viral transcript to translate more efficiently due to the lack of needing a preinitation complex, allowing the virus to replicate quickly.
+The IRES enables the viral transcript to translate more efficiently due to the lack of needing a preinitiation complex, allowing the virus to replicate quickly.

 Role in transcriptional regulation

 msl-2 transcript

 Transcription of the msl-2 transcript is regulated by multiple binding sites for fly Sxl at the 5′ UTR.
 In particular, these poly-uracil sites are located close to a small intron that is spliced in males, but kept in females through splicing inhibition.
 This splicing inhibition is maintained by Sxl.
 When present, Sxl will repress the translation of msl2 by increasing translation of a start codon located in a uORF in the 5′ UTR (see above for more information on uORFs).
 Also, Sxl outcompetes TIA-1 to a poly(U) region and prevents snRNP (a step in alternative splicing) recruitment to the 5′ splice site.